 Just as some people inherit physical characteristics from their parents, others inherit an increased likelihood of developing high cholesterol.
-If you have a family history of heart disease or high cholesterol, it is important to focus on those aspects, which you can control, rather than feeling genetically doomed.
+If you have a family history of heart disease or high cholesterol, it is important to focus on the factors that you can control, rather than feeling genetically doomed.
 By maintaining a healthy weight, exercising regularly and eating a low-fat, well-balanced diet you will decrease your chances of developing heart disease.

 Accumulating excess weight is generally associated with increased total and LDL cholesterol.
 Every individual responds differently to weight loss, however most people find that blood cholesterol drops as weight decreases.
 The best way to lose weight and lower cholesterol is through increased activity coupled with low-fat eating.

 Exercise is very important in controlling cholesterol levels.
 Not only does total and LDL cholesterol tend to decrease with activity, but HDL cholesterol increases.
 In order to get this effect “aerobic” activity is best.
 Aerobic exercise is any exercise that is continuous, rhythmical and involves large muscle groups.
 Most types of aerobic exercise end with the letters “ing” (walking, running, rowing, cycling, swimming, rope skipping, dancing, hiking, and skating).
-The cholesterol lowering effect of exercise is greatest when individuals exercise at least 3 times per week for 30 minutes (total of 150 minutes per week) to help lower LDL cholesterol.
+The American Heart Association recommends moderate intensity aerobic exercise 5 days per week for 30 minutes (total of 150 minutes per week) to help lower LDL cholesterol.